jshimko/meteor-geocomplete-example/README.md

 # Geocomplete Example

-This is example usage of the jeremy:geocomplete package for Meteor.
+This is example usage of the [jeremy:geocomplete][1] package for Meteor.

 Demo: http://geocomplete.meteor.com